phuvf/brightsign-notes/UPDATE_NTP_SERVER.md

 # How to update the NTP server on a BrightSign using SSH

+Last updated: 9th July 2025

+> [!NOTE]
-Note: In this guide I'm going to use `192.168.1.135` as an example for the BrightSign device's IP address.
+> In this guide I'm going to use `192.168.1.135` as an example for the BrightSign device's IP address.
 Change it to your device's actual IP address.
+>

-I'm assuming the Diagnostic Web Server is enabled on the BrightSign device.
+> I'm also assuming the Diagnostic Web Server is enabled on the BrightSign device.
 If you don't have access to the web interface, you'll need to enable that first.

 ## 1. Enable SSH on the BrightSign device